Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

 ---

+# MSK (Master Session Key) [AAA Key]

+- Only used in 802.1X-EAP (Enterprise / AAA) authentication methods, (eg. WPA2-Enterprise using 802.1X-PEAP)
+- A key derived between an EAP client and EAP server and exported by the EAP method.
+Used to derive the PMK, which is used to derive the PTK.
+- The MSK is used in 802.1X/EAP authentication implementations.
+In personal authentication implementations, the PMK is derived from the pre‐shared key.
+- MSK is the Key information that is jointly negotiated between the Supplicant & Authentication Server.
+This key information is transported via a secure channel from Authenticating Server to Authenticator.
+-

 # PMK (Pairwise Master Key)

 - The PMK (Pairwise Master Key) is a key used in WPA (Wi-Fi Protected Access) security protocols to establish secure communication between a client (such as a laptop or smartphone) and an access point (such as a Wi-Fi router).